-Theory and structure of meteorological phenomena of tropical latitudes; easterly waves and tropical cyclones; the tropics and the general circulation; trade wind regime; convective phenomena.
-Persons desiring practice in analysis techniques should enrol. for one or more hours in Met.
+Theory and structure of meteorological phenomena of tropical latitudes, easterly waves and tropical cyclones, the tropics and the general circulation, trade wind regime, convective phenomena.
+Persons desiring practice in analysis techniques should enroll for one or more hours of Met.
 685. Prerequisite: Met.
-453 or approval of instructor (Offered in 1968-69 and in alternate years thereafter.)
+453 or approval of instructor.
+(Offered in 1970-71 and in alternate years thereafter.)